Dissolve all negativity and be at peace.

 Luminescence: Red, very weak (long and short wave)

-Location: Deposits are found in Austria, Brazil, Canada, Kenya, Myanmar (Burma), Switzerland, the United States (North Carolina and Virginia), and Zimbabwe.
+Location: The highest quality Blue Kyanite is found in Nepal.
+Additional significant deposits are located in Brazil, Canada, India, Kenya, Myanmar (Burma), Nepal, Norway, Switzerland, the United States (North Carolina and Virginia), and Zimbabwe.

 Mineral Family: Kyanites belong to the Silicate family.
 Silicate minerals form the largest family of minerals, including more than 25% of all known minerals and 40% of all common minerals.
 In addition to being a major part of the Earth’s crust, Silicate minerals have also been found on the moon and in meteorites.
 Silicates are minerals which contain the elements Silicon (a light gray shiny metal) and Oxygen (a colorless gas).
 Together, these two elements form a tetrahedron – a shape similar to a pyramid – with a Silicon atom in the center and Oxygen atoms at each of the four corners.
 These tetrahedra connect with other chemical structures, in six different ways, to form various minerals and rocks.
 There are six main groups of Silicate minerals, and these main groups are further subdivided into secondary subdivisions, such as Quartz and Feldspar.
 Kyanite is in the Nesosilicate family, which have isolated tetrahedra, (tetrahedra which are not connected to each other).
 Other Nesosilicates include the entire Garnet family, Peridot and Topaz.